 If you already know how to use a physical planner, you will very easily understand digital ones: no real tech skills are required.

-Paperless planners are also extremely convenient as they can easily be saved and copied so that you reduce the risk of losing essential notes.
+Paperless planners are also extremely convenient as they can easily be saved in the iCloud so that you reduce the risk of losing essential notes.
+Plus you can share your notes with your remote team with ease.

 Put all your paper notebooks, stickers, stamps, and stencils away … and feel the freedom of the digital life!